Last Updated on Aug 18, 2021

 From this mode, you’ll get easy access to the Apple Servers to download the latest macOS available for your system.

-To Install macOS that came with your MacBook out of the box, press the Shift + Option/Alt + Command + R.
+To Install the macOS that came with your MacBook out of the box, press the Shift + Option/Alt + Command + R.

 And for the T2 Chip Mac, Option/Alt + Command + R, this combination will install the latest macOS available for your system.